-The Cass County Housing and Redevelopment Authority is a Section 8 and Public Housing Public Housing Agency in Backus, Minnesota.
+Cass County Housing and Redevelopment Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of March 31st, 2016 the Cass County Housing and Redevelopment Authority manages 78 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Cass County Housing and Redevelopment Authority manages 62 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 19% having issued approximately 4 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 34 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.4 persons and has a household income of $11,810 per year.
 98% of households were very low income (VLI) and 81% were extremely low income (ELI).
 35% of households had wages as a major source of income, 4% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 59% of households had other income (Social Security, Disability or Pension) as their major source of income.